-Drysdale is a smaller suburb in Victoria within the Greater Geelong local government area (postcode 3222).
-With a population of 4,976, the suburb has a mature demographic with a median age of 52.
+Drysdale (postcode 3222) is a compact suburb in Victoria within the Greater Geelong local government area.
+With a population of 4,976, the suburb has an older-leaning population with a median age of 52.
 Households earn a median income of $66K per year, with an average household size of 2.3 people.
+Recent annual estimates show population movement into the broader catchment, with population growth running at +2.2% year-on-year at the LGA level.
+VIC employment has moved +0.9% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+VIC also had 45 Commonwealth-backed major projects under construction, 17 underway, and 27 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are professionals, technicians & trades, community & personal service.
+Employment in the area leans toward healthcare and construction.
 The top ancestries reported are English, Australian, Irish.

 Drysdale is served by 4 schools, including 2 primary, 2 secondary.
 The average ICSEA score is 1037, which is around the national average of 1,000.
 Public transport access includes 2 rail stations, 29 bus stops.
 The crime rate in the Greater Geelong LGA is higher than average at 8,641 incidents per 100,000 population.

-From an investment perspective, Drysdale offers a gross rental yield of 3.5%, rated as moderate yield.
-Property prices are near the state median ($685K/$875K).
-The price-to-income ratio of 10.3x is considered stretched.
-House prices have moved -4.5% year-on-year.
+On the investment side, The gross rental yield works out to roughly 4.1%, which reads as moderate yield.
+Property prices are near the state median ($634K/$875K).
+The price-to-income ratio of 9.6x is considered moderate.
+House prices have moved -7.4% year-on-year.
+Population growth of +2.2% year-on-year points to strong growth demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.